BytecodeAgency/Coding-Standards/README.md

 * Use Logger, rather than `IO.puts`
 * Avoid using the pipe operator just once
 * Parentheses are a must for local or imported zero-arity function calls
-* Add underscores to decimal literals that have six or more digits
+* Add underscores to decimal literals that have six or more digits (`1_000_000`)
+* Don't try to setup concurrency all by yourself, rather use OTP for that (that's the reason you're using Elixir in the first place, right?)
+* Even though Elixir allows it, never, ever, reassign variables!
 * Represent each level of nesting within a module name as a directory, example:

 ```elixir